how-to-firebase/full-stack-firebase/console/walk-through.md

 The Get started for Admin section covers the Node.js SDK that you’ll use with Cloud Functions later on to securely administer your Firebase project.
 Feel free to take a five‐minute break to noodle around the docs a bit.
-Go ahead and pause here and come back when you’re ready to continue our Dashboard overview.
+Go ahead and pause here and come back when you’re ready to continue our Console overview.

 # 12
 …
 And welcome back!
-Navigate back to your Dashboard and let’s click the “Alerts” bell in the top‐right corner next to your user Icon.
+Navigate back to your Console and let’s click the “Alerts” bell in the top‐right corner next to your user Icon.

 # 13